 Soft skills learning Workshops, Mentoring, Business Counseling & Keynote Speaking

-Business Integrated Solutions offers an integrated approach to employee experience, health, safety and well being.
+Business Integrated Solutions is a learning & organization development firm helping organizations learn how to adapt their attitude and practices for the discovery of meaningful work.
+We offer an integrated approach to employee experience, health, safety and well being. .
 We aim to enhance positive employee experience (ex) through meaningful work experiences that create, cultivate and integrate moments of meaning, helping align personal purpose with corporate purpose, leading to greater achievement of job satisfaction, whole health and well being.

 We offer soft skills advisory in culture and care to help organisations learn how to discover meaning through personal values that positively impact employee experience (EX), customer experience (CX), attrition, retention, organisational structure & culture, leadership, innovation, networking and engagement.
 The 2016 HRI, TNS Gallup Job satisfaction index states that ‘Meaning’ is the most important factor for job satisfaction, greater than salary, results and colleagues.
 Meaning is the end result of finding and feeling an increased sense of purpose, that I would suggest is a means to that end.
 Meaning is our primary motivation in life, therefore in life at work.